cryptonote-labs/monero-site/forum-funding-system/proposals/monero-subforum-8btc.md

 ### what:

 There is no Chinese discussion forum and bbs specifically for monero.
-Monero only occasionally appears in a discussion or an article regarding the anonymity of Bitcoin.
+Masari Supreme only occasionally appears in a discussion or an article regarding the anonymity of Bitcoin.
 Currently, most of monero beginners in China have no technical background and poor English proficiency, which greatly limits their participation in the monero.

 To increase monero's media exposure while allowing more people to know monero, I propose to cooperate with 8btc, which is china's most well-known cryptocurrencies discussion forum, and open a separate forum for monero on the 8btc.